-- First year students attended Summer Orientation in the summer and during this program, students and parents received a letter from the Title IX Coordinator addressing the topic and included information about prevention, response and our policy prohibiting sexual misconduct: sexual assault, domestic violence, dating violence and stalking. - All new students, including graduate students, to the University are required to take an on-line sexual misconduct training program through Vector Solutions, In addition undergraduates complete Vector Solutions with modules on Title IX, sexual violence prevention and bystander behavior, alcohol and drugs, and mental health. - First year students attend Fall Orientation 2 days before classes begin in the fall.
+- First year students attended Summer Orientation in the summer and during this program, students and parents received a letter from the Title IX Coordinator addressing the topic and included information about prevention, response and our policy prohibiting sexual misconduct: sexual assault, domestic violence, dating violence and stalking. - All new students, including graduate students, to the University are required to take an on-line sexual misconduct training program through Vector Solutions, In addition undergraduates complete Vector Solutions with modules on Title IX, sexual violence prevention and bystander behavior, alcohol and drugs, mental health, and diversity. - First year students attend a two day Fall Orientation program before classes begin in the fall.
 They are required to attend an extended program on respect: Respect self, others and community.
-Included within the program is information about consent, respectful relationships, bystander intervention, policies, Title IX and the Universities approach to response, support and prevention - Transfer students attend a one day Fall Orientation which includes a 60-minute program that includes information about Title IX, consent, respectful relationships, bystander intervention programs, policies, and the university's approach to response, support and prevention.
+Included within the program is information about consent, respectful relationships, bystander intervention, policies, Title IX and the Universities approach to response, support and prevention - Transfer students and spring admits attend a one day Orientation which includes a 45-minute program that includes information about Title IX, consent, respectful relationships, bystander intervention programs, policies, and the university's approach to response, support and prevention.